Kodular/Documentation/docs/components/google/google-play-games.md

 ## Overview

-A non-visible component that enables game user authentication, leaderboards, and more.<br>Powered by the Google Play Games service.
+A non-visible component that enables game user authentication, leaderboards, and more.
+Powered by the Google Play Games service.

 ## Events